Skip to main content

 • Hypothalamic-Pituitary-Thyroid (HPT) Axis ∞ This system governs metabolism.
 The process starts with the hypothalamus releasing Thyrotropin-Releasing Hormone (TRH).
 TRH signals the pituitary gland to secrete Thyroid-Stimulating Hormone (TSH).
 TSH, in turn, stimulates the thyroid gland in the neck to produce thyroid hormones, primarily the inactive T4 and a smaller amount of the active T3.

-Both axes are regulated by loops.
+Both axes are regulated by negative feedback loops.
 When cortisol or thyroid hormone levels rise in the blood, they signal the hypothalamus and pituitary to decrease their stimulating hormone production (CRH/ACTH and TRH/TSH, respectively).
 This mechanism is designed to keep hormone levels within a precise physiological range.

 How Chronic Stress Derails Thyroid Function